-Add a DIY element to your dining room decor with the Sunrise Coaster, a FREE crochet pattern designed for the Crochet Academy.
+Add a DIY element to your room decor with the Sunrise Coaster, a FREE crochet pattern designed for the Crochet Academy.

 I recently moved into my first home, and I have the insatiable urge to put my crafty touch on everything.
 I set my sights on my bare dining table when a lightbulb went off.
 After making these three Sunrise Coasters, I couldn’t stop.
 And you won’t be able to either!
 Give them a go with this free crochet pattern.